onthebusiness/harelang.org/content/tutorials/introduction.md

       greet".

       TODO: https://todo.sr.ht/~sircmpwn/hare/555
-- title: "Variables: const & let"
+- title: Using const & let to define variables
   sample: |
       use fmt;
       use io;